 Home Burial Ceremonies

-Many people are surprised to learn that a Home Burial is possible.
-It is certainly not a common pratice but is entirely possible providing the environmental and legal considerations are met.
+Many people are surprised to learn that a celebrant led Home Burial is possible, and if has been my privilege to have conducted such a ceremony.
+It is certainly not a common practice but is entirely possible providing the environmental and legal considerations are met.
 Some people love where they live so much that their final wish is to remain there after their death.
 A Home Burial may be just the answer.
 There are, however, both environmental and legal considerations as well as considerations for the future of the property.

 The environmental considerations are mainly focused on water courses and ground water levels.
 The main considerations are: